bcgsc/pori_graphkb_api/README.md

 Most of the time you will want the deployment instructions rather than the ones below.
 For these please see the [contributing guide](./docs/CONTRIBUTING.md).

+Requirements

+- orientdb 3.0 or 3.1
+- node v10 or v12

 Clone the repository

 ```bash